Vengaboys: 1996–1998: Formation, Up and Down, and The Party Album

 The name "Vengaboys" was originally the title of the electronic musical project of Dutch producers Danski and Delmundo as DJs in the early 90s.
+It derives from the Spanish word venga, meaning "come on!"
 In 1997 they decided to use the name to produce a pop group, choosing the Moluccan-Dutch singer Kim Sasabone as the vocal lead.
 After some auditions, Denise Post-Van Rijswijk, Roy den Burger and Robin Pors were added to complete the group.

 In August 1997, the group released their debut single "Parada de Tettas", followed by "To Brazil!" in December 1997 and "Up and Down" in February 1998.
 In April 1998, the group released their debut album Up & Down – The Party Album in the Netherlands and Belgium.
 The album was certified gold in the Netherlands.
-This was followed by "We Like to Party!" in May, which peaked at number 2 on the Dutch charts and at number 1 in Belgium in June 1998.
+This was followed by "We Like to Party" in May, which peaked at number 2 on the Dutch charts and at number 1 in Belgium in June 1998.

 In October the group released "Boom, Boom, Boom, Boom!!" and Greatest Hits!
 Part 1; the album peaked at number 1 on the Dutch chart.

 In November 1998, Vengaboys entered the UK Singles Chart at number 4 with "Up and Down".
-"We Like to Party!" was released internationally in 1999 and was a Top 10 hit in many European countries, Canada, Australia, and New Zealand.
+"We Like to Party" was released internationally in 1999 and was a Top 10 hit in many European countries, Canada, Australia, and New Zealand.
 It reached number 26 on the Billboard Hot 100.

 In June 1999, Vengaboys released Greatest Hits!
 Part 1 as The Party Album; their debut studio album.
 The single "Boom Boom Boom Boom" topped the charts in the UK, New Zealand and the Netherlands.
 In November 1999 "Boom, Boom, Boom, Boom!!" was also used in an advert in Japan for Nissan for their Wingroad 5-door estate.

 "We're Going to Ibiza", a reworking of Typically Tropical's 1975 number 1 hit "Barbados", also reached the top slot in the Netherlands in September 1999.
 The LP spent 30 consecutive weeks on the U.S. Billboard 200, and was certified gold (500,000 units) in November 1999.

 The Remix Album was released in January 2000, featuring new dance remixes of the songs from Vengaboys' debut record.

 2000–2002: Departure of Pors, The Platinum Album and hiatus

 Shortly before the release of their next studio album, Pors left the group to pursue a solo career and was replaced by dolphin trainer Yorick Bakker.

 The Platinum Album was released in early 2000, which saw continued success for the group, as its first three singles "Kiss (When the Sun Don't Shine)", "Shalala Lala" and "Uncle John from Jamaica" all charted in Europe, Australia and New Zealand, and Canada, with the first two going on to top the New Zealand charts.
 For the album's fourth single, "Cheekah Bow Bow (That Computer Song)", the group gained a virtual member, the animated Cheekah.

-In 2002 Post-Van Rijswijk and Bakker left the group which ceased its activities.
+In 2002, Post-Van Rijswijk and Bakker left the group which ceased its activities.